-If the mind is racing when a person is trying to sleep or wakes up in the night, it is best to address the thoughts or feelings that are keeping the client from sleeping.
+If the mind is racing when a person is trying to sleep or wakes up in the night, it is best to address the thoughts or feelings that are keeping the client awake.
 Taking pills, getting a better mattress, or listening to relaxing music won’t permanently silence the subconscious mind.
-When the mind is trying to get its owner’s attention, it is often due to feelings of danger, risk, failure, or lack of preparation.
-Discovering the underlying issue is imperative and hypnosis is a fantastic tool in that regard.
+When the mind is trying to get its owner’s attention, it is often due to feelings of not good enough, risk, failure, or lack of preparation.
+Discovering the underlying issue is imperative.

 Reset Sleep Cycle

 Resolve mental conflicts, relax the body, and get the mind into the drifting mental state that builds into sleep.